richyliu/halucinator/openplc_demo/README.md

 The included openplc_target.bin contains seal-in flip-flop logic with pin 90 being set, pin 93 being reset, and pin 36 being the output.

+## Building OpenPLC code

+The project is in `openplc_project/`.
+Use the "STM32 F446ZET Nucleo" target to build (click "Transfer program to PLC", choose the right Board Type, select "Compile Only", and click "Compile").
+Output ELF will be in the indicated directory.

 ## Old notes

 ### Binary file